 Selway-Bitterroot Wilderness was established in 1964 with the passing of the Act.
 The area straddles both sides of the Bitterroot Range, which forms the Idaho/Montana border.
 Idaho contains approximately 1,089,059 acres and Montana contains approximately 251,443 acres for a total of 1,340,502 acres.
 This vast and wild landscape is one of the roughest mountain regions in America, a country of high ridges that drop off into steep-walled canyons.
 The Wilderness includes most of the Wild & Scenic Selway River, the premiere wild river in the United States.
 The Forest Service is responsible for the stewardship of the Wilderness.
 Learn more.

 Gospel-Hump Wilderness was established in 1978 under the Endangered American Wilderness Act.
 The Selway-Bitterroot Wilderness is located to the northeast of this area and the Frank Church-River of No Return Wilderness lies just to its south and east.
 The entire southern boundary of the Gospel-Hump Wilderness borders the Wild & Scenic Main Fork of the Salmon River.
 The area has a total of 205,796 acres and the Forest Service is responsible for stewardship of the Wilderness.
 Learn more.

-Congress created the River of No Return Wilderness was established in 1980 by the Central Idaho Wilderness Act (renamed the Frank Church-River of No Return Wilderness in 1984).
-It is almost 2.4 million acres in extent, covering a vast array of ridges, deep canyons, glaciated peaks, meadows, and one large rolling plateau – the Chamberlain Basin, which covers 500 square miles.
+River of No Return Wilderness was established in 1980 by the Central Idaho Wilderness Act (renamed the Frank Church-River of No Return Wilderness in 1984).
+It is almost 2.4 million acres in size, covering a vast array of ridges, deep canyons, glaciated peaks, meadows, and one large rolling plateau – the Chamberlain Basin, which covers 500 square miles.
 It is also the single largest designated wilderness area in the Lower 48.
 Learn more.